 The Wiener Werkstätte/Vienna Workshops, founded in 1903 by Josef Hoffmann and Koloman Moser, wanted the unification of the fine and applied arts.
 But the presence of these crafts-oriented individuals in the Secession did not warm the hearts of the many members who gave top priority to painting.
 Disagreements became more vigorous and so the Klimt Group went off on its own, within just two years of the Werkstatte’s formation.

 The Kunstschau/Art Show of 1908 was arranged by artists in the Gustav Klimt Group and coincided with the celebrations held in Vienna for the diamond (60th) anniversary of Emperor Francis Joseph I’s reign.
 The artists were offered the use of vacant land, which had been designated for an eventual Konzerthaus, as an interim exhibition venue.
 In only a few months, Josef Hoffmann, Gustav Klimt, Otto Prutscher, Koloman Moser and others built and furnished temporary buildings accommodating 54 exhibition rooms, gardens, interior courtyards, café, a summer stage and a completely furnished, two-storey country house.

 Painting, sculpture, graphic arts, decorative arts and stage design were combined to create an art programme on exhibition premises covering 6,500 square metres.
 Indoor and outdoor floor space, walls, and showcases were filled and covered with works by 176 artists and many students from the Vienna School of Arts and Crafts.

 Entrance to the Kunstschau exhibition hall

 Whereas the Procession of Emperor Francis Joseph I in the diamond jubilee year showed off the Habsburg monarchy’s long cultural diversity, the Kunstschau was somewhat different.
 Gustav Klimt (1862-1918) , in an opening speech that apparently was quite moving, declared the Kunstschau was a show of force of Austrian ambitions in art.

-For young artists and students like Oskar Kokoschka (1886-1980) and Egon Schiele (1890-1918), the Kunstschau was their first exposure to foreign art.
-And a brilliant exposure it was, too.
+For young artists and students like Oskar Kokoschka (1886-1980) and Egon Schiele (1890-1918), the Kunstschau was their first exposure to foreign art, and a brilliant exposure it was.
 But there was a downside.
-Notwithstanding the enthusiastic press reviews, and the enthusiasm of those who did turn up, the numbers were smaller than hoped for.
+Despite the enthusiastic press reviews, and the enthusiasm of those who did turn up, the numbers were smaller than hoped for.
 Perhaps there was a deliberate campaign against the Kunstschau.